Air pollution and you

 What is air pollution?

 You can’t always see it, but air pollution is all around us.
-It comes from many sources and can be very damaging to our health.
+It comes from many sources and can be damaging to our health.

 We can breathe harmful gases and tiny particles deep into our lungs.
 Some of the smallest particles may also pass into our bloodstreams.